The Struggle about the (mis)use of Accessible Restrooms

-As I was about to address the man, my husband slightly pushed the door to show him the huge wheelchair icon.
+As I was about to address the man, my husband slightly pushed the door to show him the enormous wheelchair icon.
 He gently asked him if he knew what this sign meant.
 The man’s expression quickly changed.
 He obviously was confused as for him it seemed to be okay to use these dedicated accessible restrooms.
-His first spontaneous and arrogant reply was: “Well listen, I’m working and I needed to change.
+His first spontaneous and arrogant reply was: “Well listen, I’m working, and I needed to change.
 Where else would I do that?!”.

-“Oh no, this this is not how it works!” replied my husband, adding that this toilet was no changing-room.
+“Oh no, this is not how it works!” replied my husband, adding that this toilet was no changing-room.
 Especially not for a staff member of the Airport.

-Understanding how things were shifting and how my husband was starting to get annoyed, the man declared something like “What ever…” and left, or at least he tried to.
+Understanding how things were shifting and how my husband was starting to get annoyed, the man declared something like “Whatever…” and left, or at least he tried to.
 While he stepped away, my husband walked right after him and grabbed his arm to finish the conversation.
 I was terribly afraid that the unwilling man would hit him.
 Luckily he didn’t.

 My husband told the man that for many years he had a very similar job to his and during those 17 years he never had to use any toilet dedicated to people with special needs.
 For the second time, he tried to explain that these spaces are a 100% meant to facilitate the life of people in true need of accessibility… And that accessible restrooms are definitely no changing-rooms, as convenient as they may seem to be.